dalvarado86/Reactivities/README.md

 # Reactivities
-Based on the udemy course of [Neils Cummings](https://www.udemy.com/course/complete-guide-to-building-an-app-with-net-core-and-react/) and [Jason Taylor's blog](https://jasontaylor.dev/clean-architecture-getting-started/)
+Based on of Neils Cummings's course on Udemy [Complete Guide to Building an App with .NET Core and React](https://www.udemy.com/course/complete-guide-to-building-an-app-with-net-core-and-react/), and post from Jason Taylor [Clean Architecture with .NET Core](https://jasontaylor.dev/clean-architecture-getting-started/)

 ## Features